 When you register, you will choose the language in which you wish to test.
 Different languages use different tests.

-If you plan to test in: Arabic, Mandarin (Simplified or Traditional), French, German, Hebrew, Hindi, Italian, Japanese, Russian or Spanish, you will take the online Standards-based Measurement of Proficiency (STAMP) offered through Avant Assessment.
+If you plan to test in: Arabic, Mandarin (Simplified or Traditional), French, German, Hebrew, Hindi, Italian, Japanese, Korean, Polish, Russian or Spanish, you will take the online Standards-based Measurement of Proficiency (STAMP) offered through Avant Assessment.
 Try out a sample test to have an idea of the format.
 Students usually complete the STAMP test in about 2 to 3 hours, though some students will take more or less time.
 The test is not timed.

-If you plan to test in: Cantonese, Farsi, Korean, Polish, Portuguese, Punjabi, Romanian, Tamil, Telugu or Vietnamese, you will take the ALTA Writing Skills Assessment offered through ALTA Language Services on the main testing day.
+If you plan to test in: Cantonese, Farsi, Korean, Polish, Portuguese, Punjabi, Romanian, Tamil, Telugu, Vietnamese, and many other available languages, you will take the ALTA Writing Skills Assessment offered through ALTA Language Services on the main testing day.
 Students who score at level IRL 0+ or higher on the writing assessment will take the Speaking and Listening Assessment in a live phone interview arranged at a later date.
 Students must exhibit the skills equivalent to a level 4 or better on ALTA's 12-point scoring protocols to score at IRL 0+ or higher and move on to the Speaking and Listening Assessment.

 Is your language not mentioned above?